MadeByPP/TimeOfDay/README.md

 [https://umod.org/plugins/time-of-day](https://umod.org/plugins/time-of-day)

 ## Differences from uMod version
-- A TimeOffset option is provided to change the night start time and day start time.
+- A TimeOffset option is provided in the configuration to change the night start time and day start time.

 ## FAQ